Due to the IL State Mandate, face masks are mandatory for entry to Homer Library regardless of vaccination status.

 Here are the latest books the Youth Services Librarians are reading.

-- Miss Kathy is reading Three Times Lucky by Sheila Turnage.
+- Miss Diane is reading Three Times Lucky by Sheila Turnage.

 - Miss Mia is reading It is Lucy by Randy Cecil.

-- Miss Barb is reading The War that Saved My Life by Kimberly Brubaker Bradley.
+- Miss Lisa is reading The War that Saved My Life by Kimberly Brubaker Bradley.